Tony Derron

 Office 481A

-An Associate Professor of Law, Tony Derron is an environmental law scholar who examines how administration, government structure, and property rules affect environmental outcomes.
-Professor Derron's scholarship explores the many pathways of environmental law, from federal regulation to state constitutions, and draws on historical and current environmental practices to inform solutions to problems both inside and outside the field.
-He teaches Advanced Administrative Law, Civil Procedure, and Energy Law.
+Tony Derron is an Associate Professor of Law and an environmental law scholar who examines how administration, government structure, and property rules shape environmental outcomes.
+His work treats environmental law less as a unified field and more as a set of overlapping pathways, from federal regulation to state constitutions, that can inform solutions to problems both inside and outside the field.
+He teaches Energy Law and Regulation, Civil Procedure, and Administrative Law: Enforcement and Remedies.

-Prior to joining the faculty, Professor Derron taught at the University of Chicago Law School as a Bigelow Fellow.
-Before that, he served at the Colorado Attorney General's Office, spearheading its multistate environmental efforts as well as representing state agencies in litigation and rulemakings.
-Immediately after law school, Professor Derron clerked for Chief Judge Brimmer on the United States District Court for the District of Colorado and Justice Hood on the Colorado Supreme Court.
-He received his J.D. from Yale Law School and a B.S. in Business & Political Economy from NYU Stern School of Business.
+Prior to joining the faculty, Professor Derron was a Bigelow Fellow at the University of Chicago Law School.
+Before that, he served at the Colorado Attorney General’s Office, where he spearheaded the office’s multistate environmental efforts and represented state agencies in litigation and rulemakings.
+Immediately after law school, he clerked for Chief Judge Philip A. Brimmer on the United States District Court for the District of Colorado and for Justice William W. Hood III on the Colorado Supreme Court.
+He received his J.D. from Yale Law School and a B.S. in Business and Political Economy from NYU Stern School of Business.
 An avid rock climber, you will likely find Professor Derron adventuring on the Flatirons and other geological playgrounds outside of work.